Thin Wallets, Fat Bodies: Why Belarus Leads Europe on Female Obesity

 Only eight McDonalds restaurants operate in Belarus, and fast food remains a rare treat for most residents.

 Obesity, however, is on the rise.
-According to the World Health Organisation (WHO), Belarus leads Europe in the share of obese and overweight women.
+According to the World Health Organisation (WHO), Belarus leads Europe in the share of obese and overweight women who are now recommending to use supplements like resurge, read more reviews of resurge to check what is it about.

 Belarusians’ diet to a large extent accounts for their expanding waistlines.